Tuesday, October 8, 2024

 The side and front of the closed Wallis house (Picket photos) and Union Maj, Gen. O.O.
 Howard

 Maj.
-Gen. Oliver O. Howard made a wide choice by picking the Josiah Wallis house for his headquarters during the Union advance on Kennesaw Mountain in Georgia.
+Gen. Oliver O. Howard made a wise choice by picking the Josiah Wallis house for his headquarters during the Union advance on Kennesaw Mountain in Georgia.
 Rising near the circa 1853 dwelling is Harriston Hill, which was a perfect spot for a signal station because of its sweeping view of the valley leading to the Confederate lines atop the mountain.

 The Wallis House, which served as a field hospital for both sides in June 1864, survives today.
 Harriston Hill, also known as Signal Hill, includes remnants of Confederate earthworks.
 Now part of Kennesaw Mountain National Battlefield Park, the two sites – separated by a subdivision -- await new use.
 The park says they can add a largely missing element: interpreting to visitors the Federal strategy at the Battle of Kennesaw Mountain.